kaushik88/kaushik88.github.io/_drafts/spectacular_catastrophe.md

 7. Time exists so that everything doesn't happen at once.
 8. Left out - JOMO.
 9. Boundaries: A Moving Target - We push others boundaries and our own.
 We don't know where they are as they vary.
+10. Cost of Admission - Regret is like poison and antidote rolled into 1 word.
+Hard to learn in life if you've no regrets.
+It is the cost we pay to get compassion.
+11. Don't chase the pain - PT doesn't directly address the pain.
+Address the cause.